 Nurses also practice in a manner consistent with: professional standards of the regulatory body, scope of practice within nursing and provincial and federal legislation.

-Nurses are responsible for assessing, on a continuing basis, his or her own competencies related to: knowledge, skill, attitudes and judgment.
+To fulfill the standards, scope and legislation nurses are responsible for assessing, on a continuing basis, his or her own competencies related to: knowledge, skill, attitudes and judgment.
 Nurses must recognize limitations of his or her own competence and seek assistance when necessary.